Bentechy66/discord-db/docs/SPEC.md

 Properties:
  - `DiscordDB.discord_token`: The Discord token used to initialise the DB
  - `DiscordDB.guild_id`: The ID of the Guild used to initialise the DB
+ - `DiscordDB.queue`: A list of QueueAction objects to be evaluated upon `self.commit()`

 Methods:
  - `DiscordDB.create_database("name")"`: Creates an empty database
  - `DiscordDB.delete_database("name")`: Irreversibly deletes a database
  - `DiscordDB.get_databases()`: Gets a list of Database objects
  - `DiscordDB.get_guild()`: Returns a Guild object from the Discord API of the current guild.
+ - `DiscordDB.commit()`: Commits all the actions to discord.
+May take a while to complete

 ### Record